 I do not think anyone can dispute these first few miles are among the most beautiful and jaw-dropping you may ever see!

 The Seward Highway hugs Cook Inlet on your right and the Chugach State Park is nestled right next to the road on your left.
-It is really quite the scene: the mountains literally next to the sea.
-Breathtaking.

-Check Out The Turnagain Arm Bore Tide When Driving From Anchorage To Seward
+Check Out The Turnagain Arm Bore Tide

-What the heck is a bore tide, you ask?
-It is a wave of water that literally rushes down Turnagain Arm.
-It is really water forced to flow into the narrow channel.
+It is a wave of water that rushes down Turnagain Arm.
+Essentially, it is water forced to flow into the narrow channel.

-It can be quite dramatic with twenty miles per hour winds and a six-foot bore tide wave.
+The effect can be quite dramatic with twenty miles per hour winds and a six-foot bore tide wave.
 Some of the largest bore tides in the world are found in Turnagain Arm.

 You will be able to see the bore tide along the road on the Seward Highway just south of Anchorage.
-To see the most spectacular bore tides, which do actually occur every day it is best to check local bore tide charts for times.

 My family and I plotted and planned and waited for the Turnagain Arm bore tide to rush by us, only to be a bit disappointed because it was modest at best.
 Still, it was a unique experience.